How to be more sustainable whilst travelling in Scotland

 Discover the History & Heritage of Argyll

-Historic Environment Scotland’s focus is to protect the old historic environment within Scotland.
-This is done by receiving donations from visitors to ensure castles and heritage centres are restored and protected to the best of their ability.
+Historic Environment Scotland’s focus is to protect the historic environment within Scotland.
+This is achieved through donations from visitors to ensure castles and heritage centres are restored and protected to the best of their ability.
 With climate change causing a range of adverse weathers, Historic Environment Scotland is helping to limit the impact of climate change by continuing to monitor and research the effects of climate change on the historic environment, work towards zero waste operations, and provide visitors with the right facilities and infrastructure to lessen the environmental impact of visits, therefore helping to preserve Scotland’s history along the way.
-You can help by visiting these locations, donating to the cause, or buying a membership from Historic Environment Scotland that gives you access to a range of locations around Scotland.
+You can help by visiting these locations, donating to the cause, or purchasing a membership from Historic Environment Scotland, which grants you access to a range of locations around Scotland.